Debbie Dawson MA MBACP(Accred) Registered Counsellor, Supervisor

 I am an Accredited member of BACP and work according to their Ethical Framework and Guidelines.
 I hold professional indemnity insurance and an enhanced DBS certificate.
 I receive regular monthly supervision.

-i am a fully qualified supervisor of individual counsellors and psychotherapists.
+i am a fully qualified supervisor of individual counsellors and psychotherapists who work in a variety of settings including NHS, university counselling services, organisations and private practice.
 Please see my supervisor profile for further information on face to face or Skype supervision.

 Maps & Directions